Privacy Policy

 Do Not Track Signal

 At this time, there is no universally accepted technology standard for responding to Do Not Track (DNT) signals.
 Accordingly, the Service does not automatically respond to DNT signals sent by browsers.
-To disable tracking by Google Analytics, please use the opt-out add-on described above.

 15. Handling of Personally Relevant Information